 I do hope you will find these methods useful and a start to having your perfect furry friend you always wanted.
-Before skipping to the selection you want, please take note that you dog must know how to FOCUS on you before learning can be achieved.
-So please take a brief look at the Focus command and why its important to use this.
+Before skipping to the selection you want, please take note that your dog must know how to FOCUS on you before learning can be achieved.
+So please take a brief look at the Focus command and why it’s important to use this.
 Especially if your dog is easily distracted by other things.
 A good example is other dogs barking or children screaming, even someone on a skateboard or bike may throw them out of FOCUS.
-You will need to distract you dog to achieve this goal.
+You will need to distract your dog to achieve this goal.

 Getting used to the clicker

 You will first need to teach your god that a treat is associated with the clicker.
 So try this about 10-30 times depending on fast your dog is catching on.

 That is all you need to do so that the dog will associate the sound of the clicker to the treat.
 Once you have accomplished this you can move forward and teach them Focus.
 You’re next really important step.
 When you click it is VERY important that you don’t fumble or take a lot of time to give the treat.
 If you do take too long they won’t associate that click with the treat.
 Once your confident that your dog is associating the click sound with a treat you can move to the next exercise.

 This should be your number one step in any part of this training.
 You need to establish total focus on you and nothing else around you.
 As you can see from my photo, I was first getting her ready to focus on every time we were learning a new command.
 I was rewarding her for having eye contact only.
 Every time she would look away I would do the following: